sammertens/fujitsu_scroll/README.md

 too noisy to be of much use and the upper 4 bits will suffice, which divides each sensor into 16 parts.

-Byte 4, bit 4: This was unexpected.
+**Byte 4, bit 4**: This was unexpected.
 Each sensor has a region which, while touched, will cause this bit to be set.
 If bit 5 in the mode byte is set, this is the only bit which will change/generate data packets.
 For the Scroll Wheel, the sensitive region is dead center.
 In practice, I'm not